 They don’t care about your deductibles; it is just a way for them to casually snitch your hard-earned money from you.

 Here, is how they cover the waived deductible:

-- They use cheap labor, unskilled and sloppy workers
+- Use cheap labor, unskilled and sloppy workers

-- They just get cheaper materials for your roof damage repair
+- Just get cheaper materials for your roof damage repair

 - They will cut corners and won’t use all the material thus resulting in poor quality roof